thegeneschool/metagenomics/docs/hic.md

 ### _k_-mer mode analysis with qc3C

-To analyze our small Hi-C read-set using a _k_-mer approach, we will first create a _k_-mer library using Jellyfish.
+To analyze our small Hi-C read-set using a _k_-mer approach, we will first create a _k_-mer library.
 Since this Hi-C experiment used the 4-cutter Sau3AI, which produces an 8-mer junction, we'll use a mer size of 24 for the library.
 This will give us 8 nucleotides either side of any prospective junction, for specificity.